machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.d19336cb.md

             .setMode(SessionCreateParams.Mode.SUBSCRIPTION)
 ```

-$\uparrow$ Now we set our product to bill users periodically,
+$\uparrow$ Now we set our product to bill users periodically.

+Finally let's attach an `orderId` so that later we can trace back the latest transaction that leads to the quantity change:

 ```kotlin-23{31,32}
             .setCustomer(stripCustomerId)